alexjabf/clinic_searcher/README.md

 # ClinicSearcher

-`ClinicSearcher` is a Ruby gem that provides an easy way to search for nearby clinics from FDA's  based on a given zipcode and distance.
+`ClinicSearcher` is a Ruby gem that provides an easy way to search for nearby clinics from FDA's  based on a given zip and distance.
 The gem interacts with a Rails API endpoint, which should be protected by an authentication token.

 ## Installation